The fundamentals of custom app development for Microsoft Teams

 Visual Studio Code (VS Code), a versatile and customizable code editor, is a popular choice when it comes to building custom solutions in Microsoft Teams.
 Preparing Visual Studio Code (VS Code) as your development environment for Microsoft Teams customizations involves several key steps.

-You can start by installing the essential “Microsoft Teams Toolkit” extension, which integrates Teams-specific tools and functionalities directly into VS Code.
+Start by installing the essential “Microsoft Teams Toolkit” extension, which integrates Teams-specific tools and functionalities directly into VS Code.
 This extension also provides project templates and debugging capabilities for Teams applications.

 Next, configure the Toolkit and connect it to your Microsoft 365 developer account.
 This link enables interactions with your Teams environment, including app registration and management within the Teams developer portal.
 With the toolkit installed and configured, you can create a new Teams project directly from VS Code, choosing from various templates that cater to different app types, such as tabs, bots, or messaging extensions.
 Alternatively, you can open an existing Teams project in VS Code to modify or extend its functionality.